Cold War: Sino-Soviet split

-Map showing greatest territorial extent of the Soviet Union and the states that it dominated politically, economically and militarily in 1960, after the Cuban Revolution of 1959 but before the official Sino-Soviet split of 1961 (total area: c.
+Map showing greatest territorial extent of the Soviet Union and its aligned states, 1960, after the Cuban Revolution of 1959 but before the official Sino-Soviet split of 1961 (total area: c.
 35,000,000 km^{2}) (Note: 34374483 km2.)

 After 1956, the Sino-Soviet alliance began to break down.
 Mao had defended Stalin when Khrushchev criticized him in 1956 and treated the new Soviet leader as a superficial upstart, accusing him of having lost his revolutionary edge.
 For his part, Khrushchev, disturbed by Mao's glib attitude toward nuclear war, referred to the Chinese leader as a "lunatic on a throne".

 After this, Khrushchev made many desperate attempts to reconstitute the Sino-Soviet alliance, but Mao considered it useless and denied any proposal.
 The Chinese-Soviet animosity spilled out in an intra-communist propaganda war.
 Further on, the Soviets focused on a bitter rivalry with Mao's China for leadership of the global communist movement.
 Historian Lorenz M. Lüthi argues:

 The Sino-Soviet split was one of the key events of the Cold War, equal in importance to the construction of the Berlin Wall, the Cuban Missile Crisis, the Second Vietnam War, and Sino-American rapprochement.
 The split helped to determine the framework for the Cold War period 1979–1985 in general, and influenced the course of the Second Vietnam War in particular.